Subgroups generated by two Dehn twists on a nonorientable surface: The case of and not special

-Let $d_2$ be a circle obtained from $d_1$ by performing all possible reductions of type II.
-As we observed, $d_2\in{\cal C}$ and $d_2$ winds around $a$.
+Let $d_2$ be the circle obtained from $d_1$ by performing all possible reductions of type II.
+As we observed, $d_2\in{\cal C}$ and $d_2$ winds around $a$. \begin{uw} In the following, we use Lemma \ref{lem:d:eq:c} with $d_2$ instead of $d_1$.
+This approach is somewhat problematic, because some arcs of $d_1$ that satisfy the assumptions of that lemma may admit reductions of type II.
+To solve this problem, we mimic reductions of type II on the level of $c$.
+To be more precise, if $q$ is an arc of $c\cap N_{b\bez a}$ which as an arc of $d_1$ admits a reduction of type II, then we push $q$ so that it coincides with the corresponding arc of $d_2$ (Figure \ref{r05b}).

-\emph{Reduction of type III.} Suppose that there exist arcs $p$ and $q$ of $b$ and $d_2$ respectively such that \begin{itemize} \item $p$ and $q$ form a bigon with interior disjoint from $b\cup d_2$. \item $p\bez N_{a\cap b}$ is an one-sided segment of $b$. \end{itemize} In such a case we can remove the bigon formed by $p$ and $q$ -- see Figure \ref{r06}.
+Then we extend this push to the isotopy of $c$.
+If $c_2$ is a circle obtained from $c$ by all possible reductions of type II (in the sense described above), then $c_2$ still winds around $b$.
+Hence, it satisfies the assumptions of Lemma \ref{lem:ExtBigon1}.
+Moreover, we have the following replacement for Lemma \ref{lem:d:eq:c}: \end{uw} \begin{lem} Let $q\subset d_2$ be an arc with endpoints $A,B\in \partial N_a$ such that $q\cap b=\emptyset$.
+Assume also that $q$ intersects both $N_{a\bez b}$ and $N_{b\bez a}$.
+Then $q$ is an arc of $c_2$. \end{lem} \emph{Reduction of type III.} Suppose that there exist arcs $p$ and $q$ of $b$ and $d_2$ respectively such that \begin{itemize} \item $p$ and $q$ form a bigon with interior disjoint from $b\cup d_2$, \item $p\bez N_{a\cap b}$ is a subarc of a one-sided segment of $b$. \end{itemize} In such a case we can remove the bigon formed by $p$ and $q$, see Figure~\ref{r06}.

-We say, that we reduced $d_2$ to $d_2'$ by a \emph{reduction of type III}.
+We say that we reduced $d_2$ to $d_2'$ by a \emph{reduction of type III}.

-Let try to understand reductions of type III in more details.
+Let us attempt to understand reductions of type III in further detail.

+Let $A$ and $B$ be the vertices of the bigon $\Delta$ formed by $p$ and $q$, and let $r_A,r_B$ be the rectangles of $N_{a\cap b}$ that contains $A$ and $B$, respectively.
+By Lemma \ref{lem:ExtBigon:b:side}, the arc $q_A\subset q$ that connects $A$ with the boundary of $N_a$ is either entirely contained in $r_A$ or it passes through one rectangle of $N_{a\bez b}$ and then leave $N_a$ (it can pass through at most one rectangle of $N_{a\bez b}$ because otherwise it would intersect $b$).
+In other words, the situation illustrated in Figure \ref{r05a} is not possible.
+The same is true for the arc $q_B\subset q$, which connects $B$ with the boundary of $N_a$.
+For the same reason, either both arcs $q_A,q_B$ are entirely contained in $r_A,r_B$, or each arc passes through one rectangle of $N_{a\bez b}$.